vele616/monorepo/packages/company/website/content/privacypolicy/statistics.md

-CroCoder may collect statistics about the behavior of visitors to its website.
-CroCoder may display this information publicly or provide it to others.
-However, CroCoder does not disclose your personally-identifying information.
+We may collect statistics about the behavior of visitors to its website.
+We may display this information publicly or provide it to others.
+However, we do not collect and disclose any  personally-identifying information to any party.